The construction industry has a duty of care towards its clients.

 Things can go wrong, but if a duty of care has been breached due to negligence on the part of a construction industry professional, then you could be entitled to make a claim for compensation.

-In this article, the legal experts at Wilson Browne explain when construction industry professionals can be pursued for professional negligence.
+In this article, the legal experts at Wilson Browne explain when construction industry professionals can be pursued for professional negligence in construction.

 What Is Professional Negligence in the Construction Industry?